-2. Resolutions passed at the annual business meeting or submitted in writing and signed by 1% of the eligible voting members which request the Council to take a specific action must be formally considered and voted upon by the Council in a timely fashion.
-The membership shall be notified of the results of that deliberation in the first communication sent to the membership following the Council's vote.
-If ten (10) percent of the membership disagrees with the Council's decision and files a petition to that effect with the executive office within ninety (90) days of the Council's notification, a special referendum shall be conducted within one hundred and eighty (180) days and the results of a majority vote of the members voting in this referendum shall be binding provided that at least thirty (30) percent of the eligible members shall have voted.

-10. RULES OF BUSINESS MEETING
+2. RULES OF BUSINESS MEETING

 At the beginning of the Society's annual business meeting, the President shall present the following rules for adoption by a majority vote of those members present and voting.
-Once adopted, the rules may be suspended or amended only by a two-thirds (2/3rds) majority of members present and voting unless such suspension or amendment conflicts with the Society's constitution or bylaws.
+Once adopted, the rules may be suspended or amended only by two-thirds (2/3rds) of members present and voting unless such suspension or amendment conflicts with the Society's constitution and bylaws.
 Notice of the rules of the business meeting shall be made in writing to all meeting attendees.

 a) Full members, student members, and honorary members may vote at the Society's business meetings.
 Each institutional member may identify a primary contact person who is eligible to vote.